fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 14. What general properties do we expect from good software?

+What do we want from our programs?
+What do we want in general, as opposed to a particular feature of a particular program?
+We want **correctness** and as part of that, **reliability**.
+If the program doesn’t do what it is supposed to do, and do so in a way so that we can rely on it, it is at best a serious nuisance, at worst a danger.
+We want it to be **well designed** so that it addresses a real need well.
+We also want it to be **affordablei**.
+Our code must be maintainable; that is, its structure must be such that someone who didn’t write it can understand it and make changes.
+A successful program “lives” for a long time (often for decades) and will be changed again and again.
+For example, it will be moved to new hardware, it will have new features added, it will be modified to use new I/O facilities (screens, video, sound), to interact using new natural languages, etc.
+Only a failed program will never be modified.
+To be maintainable, a program must be simple relative to its requirements, and the code must directly represent the ideas expressed.

 15. What does a software developer look like?

+Hollywood and similar “popular culture” sources of disinformation have assigned largely negative images to programmers.
+For example, we have all seen the solitary, fat, ugly nerd with no social skills who is obsessed with video games and breaking into other people’s computers.

+There creation of a successful piece of software, computerized gadget, or system involves dozens, hundreds, or thousands of people performing a bewildering set of roles: for example, programmers, (program) designers, testers, animators, focus group managers, experimental psychologists, user interface designers, analysts, system administrators, customer relations people, sound engineers, project managers, quality engineers, statisticians, hardware interface engineers, requirements engineers, safety officers, mathematicians, sales support personnel, troubleshooters, network designers, methodologists, software tools managers, software librarians, etc.
+The range of roles is huge and made even more bewildering by the titles varying from organization to organization: one organization’s “engineer” may be another organization’s “programmer” and yet another organization’s “developer,” “member of technical staff,” or “architect.”

+The myth of a programmer being isolated is just that: a myth.
+People who like to work on their own choose areas of work where that is most feasible and usually complain bitterly about the number of “interruptions” and meetings.
+People who prefer to interact with other people have an easier time because modern software development is a team activity.
+The implication is that social and communication skills are essential and valued far more than the stereotypes indicate.
+On a short list of highly desirable skills for a programmer (however you realistically define programmer), you find the ability to communicate well — with people from a wide variety of backgrounds — informally, in meetings, in writing, and in formal presentations.

 16. What are the stages of software development?